simonspa/CMSPixelDecoder/README.md

     over a large set of files.
 Usage:

     ```
-    $ ./stat_tool LEVEL File[s...]
+    $ ./stat_tool [-v VERBOSITY -o OUTPUTFILE -n NUMROCS] File[s...]
     ```

-    where LEVEL is the desired verbosity level and File[s...] are any number of data files.
+    where VERBOSITY is the desired verbosity level and File[s...] are any number of data files.
+OUTPUTFILE provides the possibility to log all bad events into a new binary file with the name provided to have a closer look at them.
+    NUMROCS can be used to adjust the number of ROCs in the readout chain on the fly.
 Check the correct decoding settings in the source code!

   * mc_background - simulation for random bit error estimates
     This tool generates random numbers as hit patterns, preceeded by a valid ROC